 As a general rule, an undergraduate average of 3.0 (on a 4.0 scale) is considered necessary for applicants, though the actual average of those who are recommended for admission is much higher.
-An average of 3.5 in the master's is necessary for admission to the doctoral program.
 Undergraduate grades are looked at carefully.
 The pattern of preparation and grades across time and fields are considered.
 Grades in the major field and in the junior/senior years are given special attention.
+An average of 3.5 in the master's is typically necessary for admission to the doctoral program.

 TOEFL English Language Proficiency

 All international applicants and domestic applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) or an equivalent exam.
-Those who have completed significant coursework at an English-speaking institutiton in the last 2 years may be exempt from the test requirement.
+Those who have completed significant coursework at an English-speaking institution in the last 2 years may be exempt from the test requirement.
 The minimum acceptable TOEFL score is at least 79 (internet version, with at least 21 on writing and 19 on reading).
-The academic writing sample that Nonnative English speaking applicants provide should be authored solely by themselves.
-Read more about University English language requirements here.
+The academic writing sample that nonnative English-speaking applicants provide should be authored solely by themselves.
+Read more about University English language requirements.